 A trip to Royal Ascot is on the cards for Shamexpress following his victory in the Lexus Newmarket Handicap

-A trip to Royal Ascot is on the cards for Shamexpress following his victory in the Lexus Newmarket Handicap at Flemington on Super Saturday in which Ortensia finished a well beaten twelfth.
+A trip to Royal Ascot is on the cards for Shamexpress following his win in the Lexus Newmarket Handicap at Flemington.

 The three year old upstaged his older rivals to become the fifth three-year-old in the past decade to win Australia's most prestigious sprint when he ran down favourite Moment of Change close home.